 To fully realize the potential of whales as a nature-based solution to mitigate climate change, it is crucial to protect and conserve whale populations.
 This can be done through a combination of measures, such as banning whaling, reducing plastic pollution, regulating shipping routes to minimize noise pollution, and establishing marine protected areas where whales can thrive.
 By doing so, we can ensure that whales can continue to play their important role in the ecosystem and help us tackle one of the greatest challenges of our time.

-In conclusion, the role of whales in mitigating climate change is just one example of the power of nature-based solutions.
+The role of whales in mitigating climate change is just one example of the power of nature-based solutions.
 By working with nature and leveraging its inherent resilience and efficiency, we can address some of the most pressing environmental challenges we face today.
 However, to fully realize this potential, we need to adopt a new way of thinking that puts nature at the center of our solutions.
 Protecting whale populations is not only important for their own sake, but it is also crucial for our own survival.
-So let us join forces and work towards a future where whales, and nature in general, can continue to thrive and provide us with the solutions we need.

 - Nature has the potential to provide solutions to complex problems: As designers, we should be aware of the potential of natural systems and their impact on the environment.
 In this case, whales act as carbon sinks, and their conservation and restoration can help mitigate climate change.